Bad debt is a problem for companies all around the world, but it can be avoided by using these credit control tactics.

-Making yourself flexible for clients, is one of the best ways to make sure you get paid on time.
-Online transfers are the most popular way for companies to pay invoices, but you may find that some clients prefer more traditional methods like cheques.
+Making yourself flexible for clients is one of the best ways to make sure you get paid on time.
+Online transfers are the most popular way for companies to pay invoices, but you may find that some clients prefer more traditional methods, like checks.
 Offering these different options can have a big impact on whether or not you are paid on time.

 Set out a process for late payments

 Everyone can forget from time to time, and you don't want to risk souring a pleasant working relationship by hitting a client with fines the day after their deadline.
 Putting a process in place for invoices that are unpaid is a good way for you to prepare yourself for this happening.
 It may be that you want to send them a reminder the day after payment was due, and ask whether there have been any problems.
 If it still doesn't get paid, you may want to email them with a reminder of your payment terms and the escalation process for non-payments.
 It's good to talk to your clients over the phone, but it's also wise to have things in writing in case you need to pursue legal action at any time.